Caring For Your Ears

 If you have repeated problems with wax blocking your ears, using olive oil drops regularly may prevent this.

-Your ears should only be cleaned by a Nurse or Health Care Support Worker trained in ear care as she is able to see into your ear canals – you are unable to do this.
+Your ears should only be cleaned by a Nurse or Health Care Support Worker trained in ear care as she is able to see into your ear canals.

 If you have ear problems such as dry skin, eczema, dermatitis, ‘runny ears’, you will find that keeping your ears dry will improve the condition.
 The easiest way to keep your ears dry when bathing or showering is by using ear plugs or a piece of cotton wool smeared with Vaseline.